ChrisCodeTrials/web-inventory-app/README.md

 - **Remove Movies:** If you need to remove a movie from your inventory, use the "Remove Movie" button for quick disposal.

-- **Reset Fields** This option lets you clear anything typed in the lines so you can make a new movie.
+- **Reset Fields** This option lets you clear anything typed in the lines so you can add a new movie.

 ## Getting Started